 Note: For U.S. in-kind food aid, applicants must request commodities on FFP's commodity price list.
-Note that specialized food aid commodities, such as ready to use supplementary foods (RUSF) require specifically tailored interventions.
+Note that specialized food aid commodities, such as ready to use foods (RUF) require specifically tailored interventions.
 Requests for these specialized commodities will be considered on a case-by-case basis.

-- Food vouchers the targeted provision of vouchers that are redeemable for food to participants who are affected by an emergency and who lack economic access to food stocks that are readily available in the local markets of the affected country. - Cash transfers - the targeted provision of money to participants who lack economic access to food stocks that are readily available in the local markets of the affected country.
+- Food vouchers the targeted provision of vouchers that are redeemable for food to participants who are affected by an emergency and who lack economic access to food stocks that are readily available in the local markets of the affected country. - Cash transfers the targeted provision of money to participants who lack economic access to food stocks that are readily available in the local markets of the affected country.
 See the "Essential Complementary Activities" section for details on multipurpose cash assistance. - Market strengthening assistance provided to improve a crisis-affected group's situation by providing support to a critical market system they rely on, often utilizing a transfer modality as outlined above, but not necessarily at the household level.
 Support can be provided to market actors, market infrastructures and services, or market environment.
 Applications proposing market strengthening support must include methods to measure food security related outcomes for the emergency-affected population.
-Market strengthening is considered a food assistance transfer modality and thus not listed as an "essential complementary activity", as described below.
+Market strengthening is considered a food assistance transfer modality and should be justified using the same criteria as other core modalities with the objective still focused on ensuring stable access and availability of food for food-insecure populations.
 Market development (i.e., activities intended primarily to promote market linkages that did not exist pre-crisis) will generally be considered outside the scope of emergency response.